woodsh17/LigandMPNN/README.md

 ## Overview

 ### Description
 **RosettaMPNN** is a community-driven repository for protein sequence design tools based on Message Passing Neural Networks (MPNNs).
-Starting from the [**LigandMPNN**](https://www.biorxiv.org/content/10.1101/2023.12.22.573103v1.full) infrastructure, this repository combines many of the MPNN-based tools developed by Rosetta Commons, including [**ProteinMPNN**](https://www.science.org/doi/10.1126/science.add2187) and [**HyperMPNN**](https://www.biorxiv.org/content/biorxiv/early/2024/12/01/2024.11.26.625397.full.pdf) to serve as a **centralized home for multiple MPNN-based sequence design tools**. <mark>If you would like your MPNN-based tool incorporated into this repository, create a pull request or reach out to [Hope Woods](mailto:hope.woods@omsf.io), the Rosetta Commons Technical Product Lead.</mark>
+Starting from the [**LigandMPNN**](https://www.biorxiv.org/content/10.1101/2023.12.22.573103v1.full) infrastructure, this repository combines many of the MPNN-based tools developed by Rosetta Commons, including [**ProteinMPNN**](https://www.science.org/doi/10.1126/science.add2187) and [**HyperMPNN**](https://www.biorxiv.org/content/biorxiv/early/2024/12/01/2024.11.26.625397.full.pdf) to serve as a **centralized home for MPNN-based sequence design tools**. <mark>If you would like your MPNN-based tool incorporated into this repository, create a pull request or reach out to [Hope Woods](mailto:hope.woods@omsf.io), the Rosetta Commons Technical Product Lead.</mark>

-As one of the tools maintained by the Commons, the MPNN tools that compose RosettaMPPN have been refactored to create a single, unified Pyhton API and command-line interface.
+As one of the tools maintained by the Commons, the MPNN tools that compose RosettaMPPN have been refactored to create a single, unified Python API and command-line interface.
 This, along with the creation of unit and integration test infrastructure, will streamline development of RosettaMPNN, facilitate long-term maintenance, and promote collaboration between contributors.

-### What are Message Passing Neural Networks (MPNNs)?

-MPNNs are a class of machine learning models that operate on graphs, making them ideal for modeling protein structures as networks of interacting atoms or residues.
-They have recently enabled state-of-the-art performance in protein design tasks.

 ### What MPNN tools are currently included?
 - **ProteinMPNN**: The original MPNN tool that can couple amino acid sequences in different chains and is symmetry aware.
 It can be used to design <span style='color:#F68A33'>monomers</span>, <span style='color:#F68A33'>cyclic oligomers</span>, <span style='color:#F68A33'>protein nanoparticles</span>, and <span style='color:#F68A33'>protein-protein interfaces</span>.